CrossOmics/Lotus/docs/api/preprocess.rst

    **Biological Background:**

-   PCA (Principal Component Analysis):
-   - Projects high-dimensional data into low-dimensional space
-   - Preserves the main variation in the data
-   - Used for subsequent clustering and visualization
+   PCA (Principal Component Analysis) projects high-dimensional data into low-dimensional space while preserving the main variation in the data.
+It is used for subsequent clustering and visualization.

 Neighbor Graph Construction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~